 University of Dayton is one of 81 sites nationwide to host this program series, which is a project by the Tribeca Film Institute in collaboration with the American Library Association, Tribeca Flashpoint, and the Society for American Music.
 “America’s Music” has been made possible by a major grant from the National Endowment for the Humanities: Exploring the Human Endeavor.
 “America's Music: A Film History of Our Popular Music from Blues to Bluegrass to Broadway” uses a mixture of films and scholar-led discussions to illuminate the audience’s understanding of American culture.

 Due to limited seating, registration is required in advance.
-Please complete the registration form.
-For more information please email email@example.com.
+Registration is full and is now closed.
+For more information please email firstname.lastname@example.org.